 You’ll see the same theme again and again in leading business in every industry.

 - An old ad campaign from Zappos read “Happy People Making People Happy.”
 That company used “WOW”-inducing customer service to build its brand.

-- Virgin Airlines states on their website “If you treat your staff well, they will be happy.
-Happy staff are proud staff, and proud staff deliver excellent customer service, which drives business success.”
+- Virgin Airlines states on its website “If you treat your staff well, they will be happy.
+A happy staff is a proud staff, and proud staff delivers excellent customer service, which drives business success.”

 - And Starbucks has long been praised for how well it treats, invests in, and listens to its employees.